 A New Way to Make Tehri

-When I got married my mother in law told me about her way – a way that involves tomatoes, curry leaves, and onion seeds.
+When I got married my mother in law told me about her way - a way that involves tomatoes, curry leaves, and onion seeds.
 The combination creates a flavor explosion which makes this such a fun change from the usual.
-It is also different from my usual Tehri that I do not pre fry the potatoes for it.
+It is also different from my usual Tehri recipe that I do not pre fry the potatoes for it.
 In this one you slice them nice and thin and cook it with the rest of the dish making this a one pot meal.
-Who doesn’t like a one pot meal?
+Who doesn't like a one pot meal?

 My favourite way to eat Tehri is straight from the pot.
 No, no, I kid.
-My favourite way to eat Tehri is with some green chutney style raita (blitz a little yogurt, chilies, mint, salt, roasted cumin powder) and some kachumbar.
-Kachumbar for those of you who don’t know is a simple salad with chopped onions, tomatoes, cucumbers, cilantro, chilies and lemon juice.
+My favourite way to eat this Tehri recipe is with some green chutney style raita (blitz a little yogurt, chilies, mint, salt, roasted cumin powder) and some kachumbar.
+Kachumbar for those of you who don't know is a simple salad with chopped onions, tomatoes, cucumbers, cilantro, chilies and lemon juice.
 The fresh acidity of the kachumbar with the tangy raita and the flavorful Tehri is a big ol flavour party I always want to be invited to.